vatpac-technology/sops/docs/worldflight/Aerodromes/adelaide.md

 All aerodrome controllers must be familiar with the VATPAC [recommended workflow](../../client/towerstrips.md#recommended-workflow) for OzStrips.

 Ensure the Queue function is used to actively to keep track of the order of requests.

+A Custom `PDC SENT` bar should be created in the Preactive window, to keep track of who has and hasn't received a PDC.

 ### A388 Parking
 YPAD does not have any gates suitable for A388 parking.
 A388s must be instructed to park off-apron on the grass, to ensure they do not block any parking spots or taxiways.